 - the visa provides the overseas worker with sufficient work rights to undertake the position at the school/workplace

 - the overseas worker's qualifications have been assessed and that they meet the professional registration and licensing requirements for the position to be offered to the person

 - the overseas worker is not offered employment beyond the expiry date of their visa

 - the overseas worker is not subject to any work conditions that place restrictions on the employment of the overseas worker (e.g. that limit the number of hours or the period of employment that may be offered to him/her).
 Where this is the case, any employment offered must be consistent with the conditions listed on their visa

 - the overseas worker is provided with a letter of offer that contains additional terms and conditions for the employment of an overseas worker.

-Migration Act 1958 (Cth) for employers who allow an overseas worker to work in breach of their visa conditions or without a valid visa.
+Reasonable steps are to be taken to regularly confirm that an overseas worker is not employed in breach of their visa conditions.
+There are heavy penalties under the Migration Act 1958 (Cth) for employers who allow an overseas worker to work in breach of their visa conditions or without a valid visa.

 Procedures & Forms